 What Will You Study

 Studying for a combined honours degree in Computer Science and Mathematics at Lancaster gives you the opportunity to learn in two of the country’s leading teaching and research departments.
-Lancaster’s Department of Mathematics and Statistics is tenth in the UK, as ranked by The Guardian University Guide, 2014.
+Lancaster’s Department of Mathematics and Statistics is eighth in the UK, as ranked by The Times Good University Guide, 2015.

 You’ll start your degree with courses covering Calculus, Matrix Methods and Probability.
 In your second year, you’ll move on to subjects such as Software Project Management and